 Best Microphone for Interviews

 At some point you may decide whether you’re a lavalier kind of person, or a boom mic on a stand kind of person.
 In our kit we use both a LAV mic and an overhead boom mic for 90% of our interviews - to give us options in editing and to also serve as backup in case one mic has rubbing noise or fails altogether for whatever reason.

-For our boom kit, we use the Audio-Technica AT4053B hypercardioid microphone for all our indoor interviews.
+For our boom kit, we use the Audio-Technica AT4053B hypercardioid condenser microphone for all our indoor interviews.
 Your outdoor shotgun will only work indoors in the most controlled settings, but most of the time it will just result in room echo.
-So be smart and use a hypercardioid for yours indoor interviews.
+So be smart and use a hypercardioid small diaphragm condenser for your indoor interviews.